-Trump administration mandatory detention policy for illegal immigrants faces circuit court split heading toward Supreme Court review
+Trump administration's mandatory detention policy for immigrants faces appeals court split, heading toward Supreme Court review

-The Trump administration's policy of mandatory detention for immigrants during deportation proceedings has produced conflicting rulings across federal appeals courts, with the 11th Circuit joining the 2nd Circuit in ruling against the policy while the 5th and 8th Circuits ruled in favor.
-The circuit split creates a pathway for Supreme Court review to resolve disagreement over whether the detention policy complies with the 1996 Illegal Immigration Reform and Immigrant Responsibility Act.
+The Trump administration's policy of detaining immigrants during deportation proceedings without bond has produced conflicting rulings across federal appeals courts.
+The 11th Circuit joined the 2nd Circuit in ruling against the policy this week, while the 5th and 8th Circuits sided with the administration, creating a split that legal experts expect will prompt Supreme Court review.
+The dispute centers on interpretation of the 1996 Illegal Immigration Reform and Immigrant Responsibility Act.

 Divergence score